ucsb-csw8/w23c-staff/ref/Setup-Staff-Pages.md

 ![fork-w23k](https://user-images.githubusercontent.com/1119017/211179628-035e335f-60b6-4af0-abfe-9252e74f67c2.gif)

-You have now created a fork.
+You have now created a fork of the original repo (e.g. `github.com/pconrad/w23k` or `github.com/cgaucho/w23c`).

-We will refer to it as a `PROJECT_REPO_FORK`

-What happens next is that you'll make changes in your forked copy, then do what's called a *Pull Request* back to the original course website repo (i.e. the `PROJECT_REPO`.)
+What happens next is that you'll make changes **in your forked copy**, then do what's called a *Pull Request* back to the original course website repo.

 </details>